typelevel/Laika/docs/02-running-laika/02-library-api.md

   will be parsed and rendered to the target in the same directory structure and with the same file names apart from the suffix, which will be replaced depending on the output format (e.g. `.html`).
 * **Configuration Files**: Each directory can contain an optional `directory.conf` file for specifying things like navigation order or chapter title.
-See [[TODO]] for details.
+See [Configuration Files] for details.
 * **Template Files**: You can provide a default template per directory with the name `default.template.<suffix>` with the suffix matching the output format (e.g. `.html`).
   They will also be applied to sub-directories, unless overridden.